michieltjampens/tios/core/code/guides/troubleshooting.md

 Next option was a hardware issue, because not enough bulk capacitance near the eth chip. (was 2x1uF replaced one with 10uF) This seemed to fix it at first but for some reason only worked three times and then back to how it was.

+What was peculiar is that the current draw was lower when things went wrong... and that the ref out clock went high instead of putting out 25MHz.
+But seemed to indicate that the phy was stopped, which isn't that odd if startup fails...?

+**Solution**
+Turns out that the breakout for the rj45 had the leds set up to be draining to the phy instead of sourced from which caused the state of the regoff to be 0 instead of 1 which means the internal regulator was turned off, which causes both symptoms.